Give yourself the best chance of getting the retirement you want, start your pension now and there’s longer for it to grow.

 - You can take as much as you want when you want it, as a monthly income, ad-hoc lump sums or a mixture of both

-- Continue to take a guaranteed income via an annuity
+- take a guaranteed income via an annuity

 - Mix and match these options for the perfect solution